Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Main results

-\begin{Lemma} Let $\phi : A \to B$ a surjective homomorphism of abelian varieties over $\overline{K}$.
-If the geometric Bogomolov conjecture holds for $A$, then that holds for $B$. \end{Lemma}
+\begin{Lemma} Let $\phi : A \to B$ be a surjective homomorphism of abelian varieties over $\overline{K}$.
+If the geometric Bogomolov conjecture holds for $A$, then it holds for $B$. \end{Lemma}

 \begin{Pf} By Poincar\'e's complete reducibility theorem (cf. \cite[Proposition~12.1]{milne} or \cite[\S~19, Theorem~1]{mumford}), we take an abelian subvariety $A' \subset A$ such that $\phi |_{A'} : A' \to B$ is an isogeny.
 Note that the geometric Bogomolov conjecture for $A$ implies that for $A'$.
-Indeed, suppose that an irreducible closed subvariety $X \subset A'$ has dense small points.
-Since $X$ has dense small points as an irreducible closed subvariety $A$, the geometric Bogomolov conjecture for $A$ insists that $X$ be a special subvariety of $A$.
-Then $X$ should also be a special subvariety of $A'$.

 Thus the geometric Bogomolov conjecture for $A$ implies that for $A'$.
 Furthermore, Corollary~\ref{GBC-isogeny} shows that the geometric Bogomolov conjecture for $A'$ implies that for $B$.
 This concludes that the conjecture for $A$ implies that for $B$. \end{Pf}